 The Dark Side of Dubai (Is it Worth Visiting?)

-Dubai’s dark secrets: Toxic culture, slavery, and more.
+Dubai’s dark secrets: Discovering a toxic culture and slavery.
 Is it worth visiting?

 Though neighboring Abu Dhabi is the capital of the UAE, Dubai is the largest city in the country, as well as the most visited and more socially accommodating to Western standards.

-There is more to Dubai than this stereotypical image, and though I was pleased to discover I could enjoy a week-long visit on a reasonable budget (which I initially thought was impossible), looking back, the trip had unfortunately left a bad taste in my mouth.
+There is more to Dubai than this stereotypical image, and though I was pleased to discover I could enjoy a week-long visit on a reasonable budget (which I initially thought was impossible), I made some shocking discoveries during my visit that left a bad taste in my mouth.

 Planning your trip?
 Use my favorite resources!